yichunzhao/guest-eureka-server/README.md

 ## Major elements

 * Eureka server, a service registry working like a fixed point linking all services.
-* Eureka client, a Rest service which registers itself at the registry (Eureka Client).
+* Eureka client, a Rest service which registers itself at the registry (Eureka Server).
 * A web application, consuming Rest services as a registry-aware client(Spring cloud netflix Feign Client)

 ## Eureka-server